bhardwajRahul/telepresence/docs/faqs.md

 Ultimately, this empowers you to develop services locally and still test integrations with dependent services or data stores running in the remote cluster.

-You can “intercept” any requests made to a target Kubernetes workload, and code and debug your associated service locally using your favourite local IDE and in-process debugger.
-You can test your integrations by making requests against the remote cluster’s ingress and watching how the resulting internal traffic is handled by your service running locally.
+Telepresence provides three different ways for you to code, debug, and test your service locally using your favourite local IDE and in-process debugger.

+First off, you can "replace" the service with your own local version.
+This means even though you run your service locally, you can see how it interacts with the rest of the services in the cluster.
+It's like swapping out a piece of a puzzle and seeing how the whole picture changes.
+Your local process will have access to the same network, environment, and volumes as the service that it replaces.

+You can also "intercept" any requests made to a service.
+This is similar to replacing the service, but the remote service will keep running, perform background tasks, and handle traffic that isn't intercepted.

-You can also "ingest" a target Kubernetes workload.
-Very similar to an intercept in that your local workstation has access to the workload's network, environment, and volumes, but no traffic will be rerouted from the cluster
+Finally, you can "ingest" a service.
+Again, similar to a "replace", but nothing changes in the cluster during an "ingest", and no traffic is routed to the workstation.

 ** What operating systems does Telepresence work on?**